 Meditation for Stress Management

-I’ve been using Muse for a couple of months and I can tell you that I feel and sleep better on days when I invest a few minutes in meditation.
+I’ve been using Muse off and on for more than two years, and I can tell you that I feel and sleep better on days when I invest a few minutes in meditation.
 I’ve also noticed that it’s better for me to be proactive and to meditate before I get wrapped up in (and stressed out about) my daily chores.
 So I aim to spend 10 to 20 minutes with Muse right after lunch (before going back to work).

 - Mind Meditation to help you calm your mind and get rid of distracting or racing thoughts.